-- Scottish Highland Games are designed to celebrate Scotland's Scottish and Celtic heritage.
+- Scottish Highland Games: Competitive sporting events held throughout the year, the Scottish Highland Games are designed to celebrate Scotland's Scottish and Celtic heritage.
 Along with heavy events, which are tests of brute strength, the Games involve music, dancing, and representative from the different family clans in Scotland.

 - Hebridean Celtic Festival: The Hebridean Celtic Festival is a four-day celebration of Celtic performers in northern Scotland.

 - Edinburgh International Jazz & Blues Festival: A ten-day summer festival, the Edinburgh International Jazz & Blues Festival is the largest jazz festival in the U.K.